-4 Easy Ways to Make Your Christmas Lights More Green This Holiday Season
+4 Easy Options for Eco-Friendly Christmas Lights This Holiday Season

 The holidays are right around the corner.
 Between lights on the house and tree, multiple trips to and from the airport, and gifts for everyone on your Christmas list, your spending and environmental impact keeps going up while the numbers in your bank account keep doing down.
-Reduce your electric bill and give Mother Earth a present this Christmas: follow these easy steps to make small changes with big impact this holiday season.
+Reduce your electric bill and give Mother Earth a present this Christmas: make some of these small changes and opt for eco-friendly Christmas lights.

 1. Replace that old string of lights that’s missing half the bulbs anyway